mr-mapache/py-msgbus/docs/index.md

 But sometimes the limitations of RESTful APIs become evident.
 Advanced use cases often demand more complex architectural patterns, such as CQRS or event-driven, in these scenarios, exposing resources from a database is not enough and a strong service layer is needed.
 This is becoming more common with the rise of IA and ML applications, where servers expose logic instead of resources.

-PyMsgbus is a library designed to simplify the creation of the service layer, implementing several messaging patterns and providing a simple and efficient way to implement message-driven systems, using FastAPI's dependency injection system cleaned from all the HTTP logic, to help you decouple your controllers and infrastructure from your business logic.
+PyMsgbus is a library designed to simplify the creation of the service layer, implementing several messaging patterns and providing a simple and efficient way to implement message-driven systems, using FastAPI's dependency injection system cleaned from all the HTTP logic, to help you decouple your controllers and infrastructure from your services.

-This library is not meant to replace FastAPI, but to complement it, providing a way to implement a strong service layer without controllers' logic, and enabling a service agnostic transport layer.
+This library is not meant to replace FastAPI, but to complement it, enabling a service agnostic transport layer. and providing a way to implement a strong service layer without controllers logic.
 ## Features

 This library provides:

 - A dependency injection system.
+- An Event bus to handle your events.
-- A Publisher/Subscriber pattern for your messages.
+- A Publisher/Subscriber pattern.
-- A Producer/Consumer pattern for your events.
+- A Producer/Consumer pattern.
 - A Service class to handle your commands and queries.
+- An Exception class to handle your exceptions.
 - A Session class to handle your transactions.

-All of them using the dependency injection system taken from FastAPI in the [fast-depends](https://github.com/Lancetnik/FastDepends) library.
+All using the dependency injection system taken from FastAPI in the [fast-depends](https://github.com/Lancetnik/FastDepends) library, providing a very simple way to create handlers.

 ## Instalation